AnuwatThisuka/AnuwatThisuka/README.md

 ### **Warehouse Management System (WMS) (2024)**
 - Optimized warehouse operations by utilizing an organized structure overview of the warehouse and pre-storage bins in SAP-QAS.
 - Successfully executed an efficient WMS that streamlined inventory management and storage processes.

+### **Advanced Utility Monitoring Systems (2024)**
+- Led the research and development of a real-time water and electricity consumption monitoring platform integrated with factory management systems (e.g., SAP).
+- Achieved certification from the Ministry of Energy, Thailand, for energy efficiency standards.
+- Implemented advanced data analytics to optimize resource usage, leading to a 15% reduction in overall utility costs within the first year.
+- Developed a dashboard for real-time tracking and reporting of utility consumption, with automated alerts for abnormal usage patterns.
+- Integrated with IoT devices to provide precise measurements and predictive maintenance insights for water and electricity systems.
+- Collaborated with the Energy Regulatory Commission (ERC) for compliance with national energy and water usage regulations.

 ---